orionanseaweed/latex-template/README.md

 This repository includes templates for a thesis, notebook and presentation slides.

-I am sincerely honored to mention a few nicknames of individuals who inspired me in creating these templates:
+Special thanks to individuals who inspired me in creating these templates:

 Hirose209 (HUST alumni), amysteriousperson (xPhO) and Log (xPhO).

 <br />

-Authored by Kane - 06/12/2024
+2024-12-06-Kane